Concordium/concordium.github.io/source/mainnet/net/guides/create-proofs.rst

 Create proofs
 =============

-A :ref:`verifier<glossary-verifier>` is a business or use-case that provides a service contingent on the holder providing information about themselves using :ref:`verifiable credentials<glossary-verifiable-credential>` or :ref:`account credentials<glossary-account-credential>` they have.
+A :term:`verifier` is a business or use-case that provides a service contingent on the holder providing information about themselves using :term:`verifiable credentials<verifiable credential>` or :term:`account credentials<account credential>` they have.
 A verifier will typically consist of two components:

-1. A dApp that interacts with the wallet and requests a :ref:`verifiable presentation<glossary-verifiable-presentation>` from the user.
+1. A dApp that interacts with the wallet and requests a :term:`verifiable presentation` from the user.
 2. A back end that will verify the provided presentations, and provide the required service if successful, such as the `Concordia back end <https://github.com/Concordium/concordium-web3id/tree/main/examples/some-verifier>`_.

 The |bw| allows verifiers to request verifiable presentations using dApps or services that the user meets some requirement, such as proof the user is over a certain age, or resides in a specific set of countries or area.
 The wallet owner chooses whether to prove these :term:`attributes<attributes>` to the dApp or service.
 The dApp or service constructs a list of :term:`statements<statement>` to request a corresponding list of :term:`zero-knowledge proofs<zero-knowledge proof>` of the attribute(s) necessary without revealing anything beyond the truth of the statement.
 Presentations contain zero-knowledge proofs.